nagasudhirpulla/taming_python/blog/skills/dataframe_to_dicts.md

 In this post, we will learn how to convert pandas dataframe into a list of dictionaries

 The csv file used in this blog post can be downloaded [here](https://github.com/datasciencedojo/datasets/raw/master/titanic.csv)

+We might want to convert dataframe to list of objects for scenarios like sending the dataframe content via json API,
 <hr/>

 ### Dataframe to list of dictionaries using 'to_dict' method